turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 <br>

-* Now let's make a component which will create new elections using our deployed smart contract.
+* Now let's make a component that will create new elections using our deployed smart contract.
 So, make a file named `CreateElection.js` in the `src` directory and put the following code inside it.
 The code is well-commented to make you understand the important parts.

 ```javascript
 import React, { Component } from 'react';